 Why Does My Garbage Disposal Smell?

-The most common reason garbage disposals smell is that food or waste has not been properly disposed of.
+The most common reason your garbage disposals stinks is that food or waste has not been properly disposed of.
 When food particles and waste are left in the disposal and are unable to drain properly, this will inevitably lead to foul odors.
 Some of the ways to prevent this include:

 - Running warm water when the disposal is on